Tunnel To Toronto City Airport To Go Ahead

 Wilson added that the public-private partnership would rely on user fees rather than government money and that an increase in the CAD$20 airport improvement fee would not be required.

-It will take about two years to build the tunnel, which will bore through the shale underneath a 123 meter (400 foot) stretch of Lake Ontario.
+It will take about two years to build the tunnel, which will bore through the shale underneath a 123 metre (400 foot) stretch of Lake Ontario.
 The tailings will be used to create a ring road around the airport, Wilson said.

 Some residents in the lakefront area of Toronto have vocally opposed any increase in the airport's size and commercial operations, but a TPA-commissioned study by pollster Ipsos Reid found that 55 percent of the people in the area support the idea of a pedestrian tunnel.
 Currently, a ferry shuttles passengers to and from the island airport.